niklasstich/master-thesis/chapters/patterns/singleton.typ

 === Lazy implementation<singleton_lazy_implementation>
 For the lazy implementation, we introduce a static field called `_instance` to the target type, which is of type `Lazy<TTarget>` with `TTarget` being the target type the aspect is applied to.
 To get a reference to this `Lazy<TTarget>` type, we must first use reflection tricks to get around syntax limitations of the C\# language as can be seen in @singleton_lazy_typetrick, because we can't simply type an expression like `Lazy<TTarget>` in our current context.

-To initialize this field, we add an initializer to the target, like explained in @singleton_analysis.
-Because we specify that we want the `InitializerKind.BeforeTypeConstructor`, Metalama will make this initializer a static initializer, meaning it will run before the static constructor of the type (also sometimes referred to as the type constructor).
-We calling the `AddInitializer` method, we pass in our `CreateLazyInstance` template as an implementation for the initializer.
+To initialize this field, we add an initializer to the target.
+This name is misleading however, as unlike explained in @singleton_analysis, this will not generate a static initializer on the field, but instead add a line initializing the field in one of the constructors#footnote([A static constructor is automatically introduced if none exists yet.]), see @singleton_example for examples.
+Because we specify that we want the `InitializerKind.BeforeTypeConstructor`, Metalama will make this initialization in the static constructor of the type (also sometimes referred to as the type constructor), if we instead had specified `InitializerKind.BeforeTypeConstructor`, it would be initialized in the instance constructor(s) of the type.
+When calling the `AddInitializer` method, we pass in our `CreateLazyInstance` template as an implementation for the initializer.

 Finally, we must introduce a property from which our consumers can get the instance of the singleton.
 To do this, we call the advice factory on our builder once again, with `IntroduceProperty` this time, to which we pass our `GetLazyInstance` template and no template for the setter (`null` argument after `nameof(GetLazyInstance)`).
 Once again, we have to specify that we want this property to be static and that we want it to be public in this case.

 In the templates for this implementation, the generic type parameter T is a compile-time value, but during generation of the run-time code the method becomes non-generic, meaning the parameter T is removed and all occurrences of T, such as in the return types, are replaced with the type that was passed in for that parameter instead.
 Furthermore, the `meta.ThisType` compile-time expressions are replaced with run-time expressions referring to the target type of the aspect, in contrast to `meta.This`, which would refer to the current instance of the target type, which would not be applicable because we are in a static syntax in this template.
 Because templates themselves however are agnostic to whether they are used in a static or non-static context, we must specify this when we apply the template in our initializer or property advice definitions.

 In the `CreateLazyInstance` template in @singleton_lazy_new_constraint, we once again see that the `new()` constraint is being used.
 As previously explained, this constraint ensures that the type T must have a parameterless public constructor.
 However, in this instance, this is not actually what we want, as we are making a singleton implementation, and only the singleton itself should be able to make an instance of itself.
-Luckily, Metalama simply ignores this constraint completely when generating code from our templates.
-We must however still define this constraint here, because otherwise the semantics of C\# generic type parameters will not allow us to call the `new T()` constructor inside of our generic method code, even though Metalama itself does not care about it.
+Luckily, Metalama simply ignores this constraint completely when generating code from our templates, that is because internally Metalama turns this generic method into a non-generic method during compilation and the `new()` constraint is ignored in this compilation step#footnote([Information sourced from private communication with Metalama developer Daniel Balaš via the Metalama Slack channel, dated Nov.
+10th 2024]).
+We must however still define this constraint here, because otherwise the semantics of C\# generic type parameters will not allow us to call the `new T()` constructor inside of our generic method code, even though Metalama itself does not care about the constraint.
 #codly(
   highlights: (
     (line: 3, start: 5, tag: "[1]", label: <singleton_lazy_typetrick>),